vearutop/flatjsonl/README.md

 If multiple keys are replaced into similar key, coalesce function is used for resulting column value, or if `concatDelimiter` is defined those values would be concatenated.

+### Transposing data

+In cases of dynamic arrays or objects, you may want to transpose the values as rows of separate tables instead of columns of main table.

+This is possible with `transpose` configuration file field ([example](./flatjsonl/_testdata/transpose_cfg.json)), it accepts a map of key prefixes to transposed table name.
+During processing, values found in the prefixed keys would be moved as multiple rows in transposed table.

 ## Examples

 Import data from `events.jsonl` as columns described in `events.json` config file to